-The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced nurses.
+The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced clinical staff.
 They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
-That could be A&E, an out of hours doctor, an urgent care centre or a walk in centre, a community nurse, an emergency dentist or a late-opening chemist.
+This could include A&E, an out of hours doctor, an urgent care centre or a walk in centre, a community nurse, an emergency dentist or a late-opening chemist.

 Calls to 111 are recorded.
 All calls and the records created are maintained securely, and will only be shared with others directly involved with your care.